Cybersecurity Basics: Are They Enough for Current Threats?

 Meanwhile, the National Institute of Standards and Technology of the US Department of Commerce provides a cybersecurity framework to reduce cyber risks for businesses and protect their network and data.
 It focuses on five areas: threat identification, protection, detection, response, and recovery.

-To ensure proper threat identification, NIST says that organizations should list all equipment, software, and data and develop policies on the roles and responsibilities of the users of these assets.
-Measures should also be in place to limit the damage of an attack.
+To ensure proper threat identification, NIST says organizations should list all equipment, software, and data and develop policies on the roles and responsibilities of their users.
+Measures should also be in place to limit an attack’s damage.

 On the protection front, the NIST framework calls for the use of security software for data protection, regulation of network access, regular data backups, regular and automated software updates, and sound policies for the safe disposal of electronic files and devices that contain data.
 Additionally, everyone in the organization should also have adequate cybersecurity training.